Detective DHEP – Frequently asked questions

 No, there are a number of differences.
 Only candidates registered on the Talent Bank will be sent a link to the application.
 Providing they meet the eligibility criteria they will experience the online assessment (currently in place due to COVID restrictions).
 Upon passing the online assessment successful applicants will be invited for a Force panel interview, chaired by a Senior detective and including a further assessment which will look at the skills required to become an investigator.
 Upon successful completion of the assessment centre and interview stages, the pre-employment checks will be the same; these include a fitness test and BMI check, references, medical and vetting.

-If I apply in August 2020 when can I expect to start?
+If I apply when can I expect to start?

-The application and assessment process to become a police officer can take several months to complete, the Detective-DHEP initial learning programme is planned to commence July 2021.
+The application and assessment process to become a police officer can take several months to complete.
+The DC DHEP intakes will start in Autumn 2023.

 Can an experienced investigator from a different sector or a force civilian investigator apply for the detective DHEP if they don’t have a degree?

 No, even though they may have relevant experience all candidates for the DHEP entry route must already hold a degree.

 What are the key differences?

 - Student officers on the PC-DHEP are uniformed response officers for the two years of their probation.
 For the Detective-DHEP student officers are only in uniform for approx. 10 weeks whilst being tutored where they must achieve independent patrol status.
 Following this and for the rest of their programme Detective-DHEP student officers will be in a non-uniformed investigative environment.

 - Due to the minimal amount of time in uniform student detectives will not be given a response driving course, however they will be required to pass a basic police driving assessment.